-Robert Louis Stevenson was born in Edinburgh on 13 November 1850.
+Robert Louis Stevenson was born in Edinburgh on 13 November 1850 and lived in the New Town for part of his early life.
 His parents were Thomas Stevenson a civil engineer, part of a family responsible for building many of Scotland’s lighthouses, and Margaret Isabella Balfour who came from a family of lawyers and ministers.

 They christened him Robert Lewis Balfour although he later changed the spelling but not the pronunciation of the second name and dropped the third.
 To his family and friends he was Louis although he referred to himself as RLS.

 Much of his young life was dogged by bronchitis and pneumonia and was remembered as a time that was, “full of fever, nightmare, insomnia, painful days and interminable nights.”